denispelli/CriticalSpacing/README.txt

    test one observer (depending on trials per threshold), measuring four thresholds.
 (Set o.trials to 20 or 40 for a total runtime of 10 or 20 minutes.)
-1. Threshold width.
-When you ask CriticalSpacing.m to measure "size", the program   always measures it vertically, so, in that case, the returned "size" is height.
-Thus the reported threshold is height, and you should compute width: width = height / heightOverWidth;
+1. Threshold size.
+Use o.measureThresholdVertically=0; to measure (i.e. report) the size horizontally.
+Height and width are related by width = height / heightOverWidth;
-1. Threshold width continued.
-When you ask to measure “spacing”, by default it’s horizontal.
-The ratio
-   SpacingOverSize always measures both along the same axis, usually horizontally.
-So the letter width at threshold spacing is: width = spacing/SpacingOverSize;
+1. When you ask to measure “spacing”, by default it’s horizontal.
+The ratio SpacingOverSize always measures both spacing and size along the same axis, usually horizontally.
+1. SKIPPING A TRIAL FOR CHILDREN: To make it easier when testing children, we’ve softened the "forced" in forced choice.
+If you (the experimenter) think the child is overwhelmed by this trial, you can press the spacebar instead of a letter and the program will immediately go to the next trial, and make that trial easier.
+If you that trial as well, it will be even easier, again and again.
+However, as soon as a trial gets a normal response then Quest will kick back in and resume presenting trials near threshold.
+We hope skipping will make the initial experience easier.
+Eventually the child must still do trials near threshold, because threshold estimation requires it.
+Skipping is always available.
+   If you type one letter and then skip, the letter still counts.
+And there’s a timer.
+If you hit space less than 8 s after the chart appeared, then the program says "Skip", and any responses not yet taken do not count.
+If you wait at least 8 s before hitting space, then the program says “space” and, supposing that the child felt too unsure to answer, the program “helps” by providing a random guess.

 ## Software requirements: